Kentipedia

 This article unpacks those nuances while explaining which techniques and protocols enable network topology discovery.

-Why Is Network Topology Important?
+Why is Network Topology Important?

 Network topology is crucial because it determines the layout and organization of a network’s devices and connections.
 It plays a significant role in how well the network functions, influencing its performance, reliability, scalability, and security.
 A well-designed and properly managed network topology can provide numerous benefits to organizations: